TheSiggs/Task-Management---PHP-Test/README.md

    [installing the Docker Engine](https://docs.docker.com/engine/install/).
 4. Check that Docker is working by running `docker run hello-world`.

+## Static Analysis
+I have included phpstan for static analysis to ensure code quality It can be used by running the following command `make phpstan`

+## XDEBUG
+I have included XDEBUG in the Dockerfile to make debugging more efficient

 ## Running the tests
 Run `make test` to run the PHPUnit tests in a Docker container.